 Personally I have learnt languages other than my mother tongue Dutch at college, as English, French and German.
 I mastered Swahili (a language spoken by more than 50 mln. people in

 Maintaining languages is another thing altogether and includes using them and increasing ones vocabulary, which for me with seven or eight is of course impossible.

 On another level, maintaining the migrants’ home language is a different matter altogether.
-With children born in Holland in a mixed marriage the minority language is often not passed on as the above mentioned survey shows.
+With children born in

 There is no clear definition of what it means to "speak a language".
 A tourist who can handle a simple conversation with a waiter may be completely lost when it comes to discussing current affairs or even using multiple tenses.
 A diplomat or businessman who can handle complicated negotiations in a foreign language may not be able to write a simple letter correctly.
 A four-year-old French child would usually be said to "speak French fluently", but it is possible that he cannot handle the grammar as well as even some mediocre foreign students of the language do and may have a very limited vocabulary despite possibly having perfect pronunciation.
 On the other hand, it is quite common that even very highly accomplished linguists may speak the language(s) of which they are experts with a distinct accent and to have gaps in their active vocabulary when it comes to everyday topics and situations.

 A serious misconception in the past had it that learning two languages at the same time would be detrimental to a child’s cognitive capability.
 They would simply not able to manage both equally well.
 Fortunately we know better now and are even used to children picking up two or even more languages at the same time with ease.
 Nonetheless it is paramount when parents or/and other family members speak different languages, that each uses always the same language with the child.
 This ‘trick’ avoids an infant of delaying his start of cognitive speech.